André Bukia

-André Watshini Bukia (born 3 March 1995) is a Congolese professional footballer who plays as a left winger for Saudi Arabian club Al-Batin, on loan from Arouca.
+André Watshini Bukia (born 3 March 1995) is a Congolese professional footballer who plays for Al-Adalah as a right winger.

 Career

 Club

 On 12 July 2019, Bukia signed for FC Kaisar.

 On 19 January 2023, Bukia joined Al-Batin on loan from Arouca.

+On 31 January 2024, Bukia joined Tunisian club Espérance de Tunis.

 International

 Bukia is a youth international for the DR Congo national football team, and has received a callup to the senior team for a friendly against Romania in May 2016.